TO THE MEMBERS OF NATIONAL PEROXIDE LIMITED

 The Company does not accept fresh deposits at present and as such no amount onaccount of principal or interest on public deposits was outstanding as on the date of thebalance sheet.

-12. DETAILS OF SUBSIDIARIES JOINT VENTURES AND ASSOCIATE COMPANIES
+12. DETAILS OF SUBSIDIARIES JOINT VENTURES ASSOCIATE AND HOLDING COMPANY

-The Audited Financial Statements of the subsidiary company are kept open for inspectionby the Members at the Head Office of the Company.
-The Company shall provide free of costa copy of the financial statements of its subsidiary company to the Members upon theirrequest.
+The Audited Financial Statements of the subsidiary companies are kept open forinspection by the Members at the Head Office of the Company.
+The Company shall provide acopy of the financial statements of its subsidiary companies to the Members upon theirrequest.
 The statements are also available on the website of the Company atwww.naperol.com.

 Your Company has taken adequate steps to ensure that all mandatory provisions ofCorporate Governance in terms of Regulation 34 of the SEBI (Listing Obligations andDisclosure Requirements) Regulations 2015 have been complied with.

-A separate report on Corporate Governance along with a Certificate from a PracticingCompany Secretary regarding compliance of the conditions of Corporate Governance isappended as Annexure II.
+A separate Report on Corporate Governance along with a Certificate from a PracticingCompany Secretary regarding compliance of the conditions of Corporate Governance formspart of this Annual Report.